Tim David: Big Bash League (2017/18–present)

-Pakistan Super League
+Pakistan Super League (2021–2023)

 In May 2021, in the PSL mini replacement draft for the remainder of the postponed 2021 Pakistan Super League, David was signed by Lahore Qalandars as a replacement for Joe Burns.
 In the following season's draft, he was signed by reigning champions Multan Sultans.
 He was retained by the Sultans for the following year.

-Europe
+Europe (2021–2022)

 In July 2021, David played in the Hoofdklasse tournament in the Netherlands.
-After playing in the Dutch league, David signed with Surrey County Cricket Club to play in the side's final two matches of the 2021 T20 Blast in England.
+There he scored 152 off 95 balls for Quick Den Haag.
+After playing in the Dutch league, David signed with Surrey County Cricket Club to play in the team's final two matches of the 2021 T20 Blast in England.
 The following month, he played for Surrey in the 2021 Royal London One-Day Cup, scoring his first century in List A cricket with an unbeaten 140 against Warwickshire.
 In the quarter-finals of the tournament, David scored 102 as Surrey beat Gloucestershire by five wickets.
+In February 2022, David was signed by Lancashire County Cricket Club to play in the 2022 T20 Blast.

+The Hundred (2021–2023, 2026)

-In 2021, he was drafted by Southern Brave for the inaugural season of The Hundred.
+David was drafted by Southern Brave for the inaugural season of The Hundred.
 In the season's final, David scored 15 runs from six balls, took a catch, and effected a crucial run out of Liam Livingstone, all influential in Brave's victory.
-In February 2022, David was signed by Lancashire County Cricket Club to play in the 2022 T20 Blast and in April was bought again by Southern Brave for the 2022 season of The Hundred.
+He was bought again by Southern Brave for the 2022 and 2023 seasons.
+Following his two-year absence from the tournament, David signed with the Trent Rockets for the 2026 season.

-Indian Premier League
+Indian Premier League (2021–present)

 In August 2021, David was included in the Royal Challengers Bangalore (RCB) squad for the second phase of the 2021 Indian Premier League (IPL) in the UAE.
-He made his IPL debut on 24 September 2021 against Chennai Super Kings.
+He made his IPL debut on 24 September 2021 against Chennai Super Kings (CSK).
 By doing so, he became the first international player from Singapore to play in the IPL.
-In February 2022, he was bought by the Mumbai Indians (MI) in the 2022 Indian Premier League auction and has been with MI till 2024 season.
-Tim David was again bought by RCB in 2025 mega auction.
+In February 2022, he was bought by the Mumbai Indians in the 2022 Indian Premier League auction and was with the franchise until the 2024 season.
+He was again bought by RCB in 2025 auction.
+Also, He was part of RCB when they won their Maiden Title as well as this year in 2026 when they won their second title.
+He has performed significantly with RCB in 2026 and smashed 70* of 25 balls against CSK leading them to an early season victory.

+Caribbean Premier League (2021–present)

+After being signed to the Saint Lucia Kings in 2021, David hit 56 runs off 28 balls in his CPL debut.
+He was retained by the team for 2022 before signing with the Trinbago Knight Riders in 2023 as a replacement player.
+TKR re-signed him for the 2024 season.
+He went back to the Saint Lucia Kings in 2025.